coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/benefits.md

 To operate a stake pool, you do not seek permission.
 You operate the stake pool day to day on your own terms.
 You do not need to explain your reasons for being a stake pool operator.
 No one can stop you.
 You only retire if and whenever you want.

-Theoretically, the Cardano protocol slightly incentivizes community members who delegate stake to your pool to help grow the pool.
+Theoretically, the Cardano protocol slightly incentivizes community members who delegate stake to your pool to help grow the pool, for example by continuing to stake returns.
 Practically, the protocol ensures that every stake in the Cardano ecosystem fairly receives approximately the same rate of return.
 Your careful hard work, dedication and patience contributing to the Cardano ecosystem pay off.

 By design, the size of every Cardano stake pool is fluid.
 Regardless of stake size, every stake pool plays an important role in creating a healthy business environment by helping decentralize and offering choice for consumers in the Cardano ecosystem.
 Operating a stake pool involves an element of delivering customer service.
 Good customer service is critical to the long-term success of Cardano.